The Jive Aces

 The Jive Aces are a six-piece UK-based, swing band that was formed in 1989.
 They were Britain's Got Talent semi-finalists in 2012.
-They have released 11 albums, as well as compilations, EPs and singles and have performed at numerous music festivals.
+They have released 12 albums, as well as compilations, EPs and singles and have performed at numerous major events, festivals, theatres and venues in over 40 countries.

 The band was founded by vocalist Ian Clarkson, drummer Peter Howell (who went to school with Ian in Billericay), bassist Ken Smith and saxophonist "Big" John Fordham.
 The four met in East London jive and jazz clubs.
 They cut their teeth street entertaining and were soon being offered shows in UK and Europe.
 After several years of touring the band with various other musicians, the four met Alex Douglas (trombone, bongos, blues harp, washboard) and Vince Hurley (piano) who became permanent members.
 Grazia Clarkson, the band's publicist, has also become a regular performing member playing several featured songs on accordion.

 The band is recognized as one of the top swing bands in the world, something borne out by their extensive international travel (the band has performed in over 40 countries).
 The June 2015 issue of Vintage Rock magazine described them as the "UK's number one jive and swing band".

 They have received awards from Variety, the Children's Charity and the City of Derry International Music Award in 2006.
 On 12 September 2018 The Jive Aces won "Best Band" at the Boisdale Music Awards.
 The award was presented by Jools Holland, who then joined the band for a boogie woogie jam session.

-The band is also notable for having strong links to the Church of Scientology as members of the Sea Organization, and for promoting the religion and its missions.
-Some critics of the Church of Scientology claim that The Jive Aces are used as a front group for Scientology; Mike Rinder, former senior executive of the Church of Scientology International and the Sea Organization, claims that the band is used for generating "positive PR" for the church.
+The band is also notable for having strong links to the Church of Scientology as members of the Sea Organization, and for promoting the group and its missions.